ErpNetDocs/webclient/introduction/social/index.md

 - You can "follow" an object and receive notifications when something related to it happens.
 - Mentions, e.g. automatic notification when you are involved in a discussion.

-Some of the key aspects in the Social ERP are the [Chatter](./chatter/index.md) and the process of object following (i.e., [Social follows](social-follows.md)).
-You can read more in the additional sections to this page.
+Some of the key aspects in the Social ERP are the [Chatter](./chatter/index.md) and the [Social follows](social-follows.md)).
+Read more in the additional sections.